quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Timeout Loss Detection

-Timeout loss detection recovers from losses that cannot be handled by ack-based loss detection.
+Timeout loss detection recovers from losses that cannot be handled by acknowledgement-based loss detection.
 It uses a single timer which switches between a crypto retransmission timer and a probe timer.

 ### Crypto Retransmission Timeout